-Top 10 Best Skeleton Watches for Men 2017
+10 Best Skeleton Watches for Men 2018

 4. Kenneth Cole New York Skeleton Dial

 While skeleton watches are, just as a matter of appearance, quite complex, this Kenneth Cole New York piece is, probably, the simplest, cleanest watch of the list.
 The It features a Japanese 21-jewel automatic (self-winding) movement.
 The 44mm case burnished stainless steel case offsets the blue silicone strap, which features a sold stainless steel buckle closure and solid silicone keeper/safety.
 The back is an exhibition caseback and the hour and minute hands are luminescent, as are the tops of the hour hash marks.
-Another option from Kenneth Cole New York is a great looking silver/black skeleton watch, at a tiny bit lower price point.

 Buy the Kenneth Cole New York Skeleton Dial here.

+Buy the Tissot Men’s T-Complication Squelette Mechanical Stainless Steel Display Watch here.

-6. Bulova Silvertone Rectangular Watch
+6. Bulova Men’s Stainless Steel Automatic Watch

 We’re including two rectangular pieces in the list.
-The first is this Bulova Silvertone, which comes with a pretty hefty discount (51 percent).
-Speaking of hefty, this is quite a large watch — 49mm stainless steel case.
+The first is this Bulova piece, which features a 49mm stainless steel case.
 The skeleton aspect of the front is an open aperture, sort of a peek-a-boo into the mechanics, that sits between six and eight o’clock.
 It’s overlapped by two sub-dials: the 24-hour dial and the 60 second dial.
 The hour hash marks and the hour and minute hands are luminous and the bracelet is stainless with a double press deployant closure.
 It’s an automatic with a 40 hour power reserve (meaning you can wear something else in your collection and the watch will keep ticking for almost two days until you wind it with movement again).
 While the front skeleton is small, the entire back is an exhibition back, so you can see it all.

-Buy the Bulova Silvertone Rectangular Watch here.
+Buy the Bulova Men’s Stainless Steel Automatic Watch here.

 Let’s stay with the rectangular shape.
 This one is a beautiful rectangular fashion watch from Charles-Hubert Paris.The goldtone 17 jewel movement is viewable both front and exhibition back.
 It’s a 40mm by 14mm case in goldtone, with a lighter brown alligator pattern calfskin leather strap.
 Hand wound mechanical movement.
 The watch features luminescent hour, minute and second hands.
+This is an extremely good looking piece at a very reasonable price.

 Buy the Charles-Hubert 3888-A here.

 You absolutely cannot go wrong with a Seiko.
 The Coutura line by Seiko is quite popular, but skeleton watches in this style aren’t necessarily easy to find.
 This piece features the skeleton peek-a-boo (rather than the entire watch face) at the nine o’clock position.
 The stainless steel case is 40mm wide, 12mm thick.
 It features a two-tone (stainless and yellow gold plated) stainless steel bracelet with the sapphire crystal.
-It is an automatic mechanical, so just keep movin’ and it’ll keep tickin’!
+It is an automatic mechanical, so just keep movin’ and it’ll keep tickin’.
 For the record, it’s powered by Seiko’s 4R39 automatic movement with 24 jewels.
 The hands are luminous, as are the index hour markers.
 The Seiko Men’s Coutura does feature the exhibition back — the full back.
 A lovely watch from a top quality maker.

 Buy the Seiko Men’s Coutura here.

-9. Ingersoll Arizona II
+9. Ingersoll Arizona II Mechanical Men’s Watch

 Quite the busy little (actually, big — 47mm case) watch here, with a variety of colors.
-Ingersoll is an American company that got its start, according to the website, thanks to Henry Ford’s successful application of automated systems to mass produce products.
+Ingersoll is an American company that got its start, according to the website, thanks to Henry Ford’s successful application of automated systems to mass production products.
 This traditional looking piece certainly doesn’t look mass produced.
-It features a mechanical hand wind movement and it has a sub-dial for the seconds.
+It features a mechanical hand wind movement and it has a sub-dial at nine o’clock for the seconds.
 The strap is genuine leather and this one does feature the exhibition back, so you can see the mechanism from either side of the watch.
+When this list was first put together, this watch was listed for $100 more, so it’s quite a great price now.

 Buy the Ingersoll Arizona II here.

-10. Reef Tiger Chronograph
+10. Reef Tiger Chronograph Men’s Sport Watch

 A very manly, very dark black presentation with the Reef Tiger Chronograph skeleton watch for men.
 Reef Tiger’s roots go back to pre-20th century times, when Stephane Reef and Leandro Tiger formed the company.
 It was revived by family heirs in 1995 and continues making watches in Gelchsheim, Germany today.
-This piece features Swiss Reef Tiger RT685 Quartz with Chronograph Movement.
+This piece features Seiko VK 68 Quartz Movement.
 The bubble-style crystal is scratch-proof mineral.
+Echoing the crystal, the pushers and winder are in a unique type of bubble style, too.
 Three sub dials include the 24-hour dial, seconds dial and 60-minute dial.
 Strap is leather and this one does not feature the exhibition back.

-Note: UPDATE: This list was updated on June 1, 2018.
-We replaced some models (unavailable) with new watches.
-We updated all pricing, which includes several discounts from the original prices.
-The watches are not ranked, they’re numbered for simplicity.